charlieasmith96/emoji-picker/src/candidate/README.md

 My biggest regrets, which would be solved if I had more time:

-Ineffecient fetching and parsing of the JSON file
+- Ineffecient fetching and parsing of the JSON file
-Poor styling, some of which is inline (I didn't have time to make it look pretty or use the theme provided) Basic implementation means only first regex is matched
+- Poor styling, some of which is inline (I didn't have time to make it look pretty or use the theme provided)
+- Basic implementation means only first regex is matched
+- Greater test coverage